-Our Fiscal 2022 compensation program for our NEOs reflects our overarching philosophy of pay-for-performance.
-Highlights of our Fiscal 2022 executive compensation program include:
+Our Fiscal 2023 compensation program for our NEOs reflects our overarching philosophy of pay for performance.
+Highlights of our Fiscal 2023 executive compensation program include:

-- Established a Peer Group of Publicly-traded Companies.
-The Compensation Committee of our Board of Directors (Compensation Committee) established a peer group of publicly-traded technology companies to evaluate our compensation practices for purposes such as pay levels and compensation program design for our NEOs. - Review of Total Compensation Opportunities.
-After evaluating the competitive positioning of our NEOs' target cash compensation in the context of our overall compensation philosophy, we increased the Fiscal 2022 target cash compensation for our NEOs through adjustments to the annual target cash bonus while maintaining or moderately increasing base salaries.
-These changes were made with the goal of positioning total target cash compensation closer to the 25th percentile and total target direct compensation in the 50th 75th percentile range of our peer group. - Challenging Annual Incentive Goals.
-Our NEOs were eligible to earn a cash bonus based on our achievement of annual corporate goals established by our Compensation Committee and, other than Messrs.
-Massaro and Orgel, achievement of pre-established individual performance goals.
-Based on our strong Fiscal 2022 performance, including revenue of \$289.4 million, and the achievement of pre-established individual performance goals where applicable, our NEOs earned bonuses between 87% and 107% of their target bonus for the year. - Compensation Mix Weighted Towards Equity.
+- Reviewed our Peer Group of Publicly-traded Companies.
+The People & Compensation Committee of our Board of Directors (People & Compensation Committee) reviewed and updated our peer group of publicly-traded technology companies to evaluate our compensation practices for purposes such as pay levels and compensation program design for our NFOs - Review of Total Compensation Opportunities.
+The People & Compensation Committee evaluated the competitive positioning of our NEO's compensation relative to the market and made adjustments considering both internal and external factors.
+In terms of market positioning, the People & Compensation Committee reference the 50th 75th percentile range of market for target total compensation, with compensation weighted more heavily towards equity. - Challenging Annual Incentive Goals.
+Our NEOs were eligible to earn a cash bonus based on our achievement of annual corporate goals established by our People & Compensation Committee.
+Based on our strong Fiscal 2023 performance, including revenue of \$403.1 million and adjusted EBITDA of \$42 million, our NEOs earned bonuses of 130% of their target bonus for the year. - Compensation Mix Weighted Towards Equity.
 Our NEOs total target direct compensation mix was more weighted towards equity than cash to emphasize alignment with stockholders and long-term performance.
-In Fiscal 2022, we implemented a job architecture framework for all FlyMates and in collaboration with our independent compensation consultant, analyzed roles and competencies, holistically reviewed market-competitive compensation practices, and implemented RSU awards as the basis for our equity compensation.
-Previously awarded options are factored into NEO compensation from a retention perspective, and in Fiscal 2022, we granted an average of over 80% of our NEOs' target direct compensation as equity-based compensation in the form of RSUs.
-In addition, we granted an additional RSU award to each of Ms. Butler and Mr. King based on their contributions to the company, importance of their respective roles and to further incentivize and retain them.
+In Fiscal 2023, we granted an average of over 80% of our NEOs' target direct compensation as equity-based compensation in the form of restricted stock units (RSUs).
 We believe that RSUs, as well as previously issued unvested stock options, support retention and effectively align the interests of our executives with those of our stockholders by directly linking compensation to the value of our common stock.